Images © ITV Studios, 1968 / Composition @ Alan Hayes © 2024

 • This is the second episode in which we see Jeff wearing his trademark leather jacket.
 Mike Pratt had previously worn the garment in A Sentimental Journey and it would be brought into more regular service from Never Trust a Ghost onwards.

 • Only You, Jeff?
-The episodes For the Girl Who Has Everything and You Can Always Find A Fall Guy had previously established that Marty can be seen (or at least sensed) by members of the animal kingdom.
-Who Killed Cock Robin? further reveals that birds can also see or at least sense the late Mr Hopkirk.
+The episodes For the Girl Who Has Everything and You Can Always Find A Fall Guy had previously established that Marty could be seen (or at least sensed) by members of the animal kingdom.
+Who Killed Cock Robin? further reveals that birds can also see or at least sense the late Mr. Hopkirk.
 Marty's appearance in the aviary initially sets the birds off into a frenzied panic, but we also see that he is able to calm them with a whistle and an unsubtle call to "Shut up!".

 • Marty also manages to get a message through to Jeannie at a party that she is attending through the medium of an upturned glass on a ouija board.